Alessia Ricciardi

 - Crowe 2-133, 1860 S Campus Drive

-Alessia Ricciardi is the Herman and Beulah Pearce Miller Research Professor in Literature.
-She is the director of Comparative Literary Studies and is affiliated with the German Department.
+Alessia Ricciardi is the Herman and Beulah Pearce Miller Research Professor in Literature and a Professor in the Department of French and Italian who is affiliated with the German Department.
 She has a BA in philosophy from the University of Pisa, a DEA (master's degree) from Paris VII in psychoanalysis, and a Ph.D. in comparative literature from Yale University.
 Her main interests are French and Italian contemporary literature, cinema, political philosophy, psychoanalysis, and gender studies.

 Her first book, The Ends of Mourning, was published by Stanford University Press in 2003 and won the MLA's 2004 Scaglione Prize for Comparative Literature.
 Her second book, After La Dolce Vita: A Cultural Prehistory of Berlusconi's Italy, was published by Stanford in 2012 and won the MLA’s 2013 Scaglione Prize for Italian Studies.